bodo-hugo-barwich/football-manager_php/README.md

 - tests

 	The automatted tests can be run with the `bin/phpunit` script.

 	To execute the automatted tests run the `bin/phpunit` script in the project directory:

 			php bin/phpunit

 	It is recommended to restore the test database before each test run with the `doctrine:fixtures:load` command as described under _database_ above.

+# CREDITS

+	The title used the _Red Seven_ font by Dennis Ludlow